abarker/abarker.github.io/content/understanding_python_imports.rst

 Property 3 means that the package the script is inside of is not automatically imported when the script runs.
 To import modules from the package the script can only use non-dotted absolute imports (based on Property 1).
-This only works correctly in simple cases where the imported modules are essentialy standalone modules themselves.
+This only works correctly in simple cases where the imported modules are essentially standalone modules themselves.
 Even if the script itself imports the full package in the usual way the running script is still not correctly set up as a module of the package.